tpl2go/tpl2go.github.io/_posts/2025-06-09-matched-filter-performance.md

 ## Receiver Operator Curves

 For a signal of fixed length $L$ and SNR $\gamma$, varying the decision threshold on $z_{mf}$ can only tradeoffs between the probability of detection (Pd) and the probability of false alarm (Pfa).
-The over quality of the classifier is determined by the test statistic and not the threshold.
+In other words, the quality of the classifier is determined by the test statistic and not the threshold.

 This leads to the concept of a receiver operator curve which plots the Pd and Pfa for every threshold.
+The greater the area under curve, the better the classifier.

 ![ROC of matched filter detector](/images/posts/signaldetection_perf_matchedfilter/matchfilter_roc_L_3.png)
 ![ROC of matched filter detector](/images/posts/signaldetection_perf_matchedfilter/matchfilter_roc_L_10.png)